RichardOtter/RichardOtter.github.io/index.md

 **The utilities are all available in a single zip file with the general file name of "RM_Utilities_Suite_v[n.n.n].zip".**

-The download link, below, points to a "Release" page on Github.
+The zip file is found on the "Release" page on Github.
-Look for the section at the bottom of the Release page labeled "Assets".
+Looking at the [Release page]((https://github.com/RichardOtter/Genealogy-scripts/releases/latest)), find the section at the bottom of the page labeled "Assets".

 You want to download the first item in the list: RM_Utilities_Suite_v[n.n.n].zip